History + Evolution

 In May of 2008, Emily Carr was granted university status and is now Emily Carr University of Art + Design.

 Emily Carr received degree-granting authority in 1989 through the Open Learning Agency, and in 1994 was granted authority to offer degrees in our own name: Bachelor of Fine Arts in Visual Arts, General Fine Arts, or Photography; and, Bachelor of Design in Communication Design or Industrial Design.
-In 1995 it became Emily Carr Institute of Art + Design in 1995.
+In 1995 it became Emily Carr Institute of Art + Design.
 In 1997 it was granted authority to offer Bachelor of Media Arts degrees.
 In 2006, Emily Carr's Masters of Applied Arts received its first cohort of design, media and visual art students.